-PA Department of Ed.
-PENNSYLVANIA DEPARTMENT OF EDUCATION
+I. PENNSYLVANIA DEPARTMENT OF EDUCATION

-On the motion of Mrs. Lydon, seconded by Ms. Lindsey, the Board approved Dr. Stropkaj to submit to the Pennsylvania Department of Education, for January 25, 2019, to be declared an Act 80 Day for the purpose of parent/teacher meetings and curricular/staff development.
+It is recommended that the Board approve Dr. Stropkaj to submit to the Pennsylvania Department of Education, for January 25, 2019, to be declared an Act 80 Day for the purpose of parent/teacher meetings and curricular/staff development.